Divorce Lawyer in Miami

 The following are the types of information and documents you must include:

-Since the state of Florida is "no-fault", couples are required to go through a separation period of at least six months before filing for divorce.
-The only requirement for this phase is that at least one of the spouses is a permanent resident of Florida or a member of the U.S. armed forces who is currently stationed in the state.
+Since the state of Florida is "no-fault," couples are required to go through a separation period of at least six months before filing for divorce.
+The only requirement for this phase is that at least one of the spouses is a permanent resident of Florida or a member of the U.S. armed forces currently stationed in the state.

 Any amount of funds inside a 401-K is supposed to be divided between each spouse during the property division phase of a divorce.
-Since Florida utilizes equitable distribution, all funds will be dispersed in a fair and reasonable way.
+Since Florida utilizes equitable distribution, all funds will be dispersed fairly and reasonably.
 If you are aware of any funds being taken out of your 401-K, or vice versa, contact the plan's sponsor immediately to flag the actions and see if the plan allows for a stoppage.

 Divorce can be frustrating and emotionally draining for all parties involved.
 Many cases which are hotly contested end up undergoing court litigation, which can be both lengthy and expensive.